Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - These satellites have recently began transmitting at 06:XXZ, something they haven't done for years.
 It is unknown whether this time slot will remain enabled, but as of the latest commit; both satellites transmit it.
 18:XXZ still hasn't returned, but should come back by May.
 - All Elektro (as well as Arktika) data is available on the NTSoMZ FTP: `ftp://electro:electro@ntsomz.gptl.ru:2121/`
 - Elektro-L N°5 is scheduled for launch on 22/10/2025, will replace L3 which will in turn be moved over to 14.5°W, replacing L2.
 L2 will be decommissioned due to existing issues with power and imaging instrumentation.
 This will be the first time that Europe has accessible xRIT in a few years.
+- The 06:XX and 18:XX time slots are seasonal, both should be active during summer and winter months

 > Reception notes:
 > - **LRIT**:
 >   - LRIT broadcasts pre-equalized channels, which often end up severely over-exposing the imagery.
-The reason why imagery is broadcasted like this is unknown.
+The reason why imagery is broadcasted like this is a bit [complex](#lrit-explanation).
 >   - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from the neighboring satellite FengYun 2H.
 It might interfere with Elektro LRIT reception, in which case you should point slightly farther from 2H.
 >   - **Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.**
 > - **GGAK**: